 If the taxpayer has been assessed an IRS debt that is incorrect, sometimes it will make sense to challenge the debt.
 The following are the primary ways taxpayers challenge incorrect IRS debt assessments.

 AUDIT APPEAL - An IRS tax return audit often results in a debt amount that is incorrect.
-Usually the taxpayer doesn't or isn't able to fully participate and provide necessary proof documents or the IRS is wrong on the law.
+Usually, the taxpayer doesn't or isn't able to fully participate and provide necessary proof documents or the IRS is wrong on the law.
 Sometimes a bit of both is creating the result.
 The taxpayer should be provided the ability to appeal the result “internally” and then to the U.S. Tax Court.

 DOUBT AS TO LIABILITY OIC/AUDIT RECONSIDERATION/CP2000 RECONSIDERATION - If the deadline to file a “Tax Court Petition” is missed, the taxpayer may be able to ask the IRS to review additional/new information that was missed or not fully reviewed during the audit.

-SFR CHALLENGE - If the taxpayer doesn't file a tax return timely, the IRS will often create a tax return for the taxpayer based on information it has received from 3rd parties.
+SFR CHALLENGE - If the taxpayer doesn't file a tax return timely, the IRS will often create a tax return for the taxpayer based on the information it has received from 3rd parties.
 The return is often incomplete and incorrect but the IRS will use the debt from this “substitute for return” to start the collection process.
 It will sometimes make sense for the taxpayer to create the missing return correctly, submit it to the IRS, and ask that the substitute return be replaced.

-INNOCENT SPOUSE RELIEF - IRS rules allow an ex-spouse to request that the legal obligation to pay a tax debt be removed/placed solely on the former spouse.
+INNOCENT SPOUSE RELIEF - IRS rules allow an ex-spouse to request that the legal obligation to pay a tax debt to be removed/placed solely on the former spouse.
 There are different ways to request this treatment and which way or type is used will depend on a number of factors.